|The Ants of Nottinghamshire|

 UK, or just that there was a greater interest shown in

-ants within that county, than there was in
+ants than there has been in Nottinghamshire?

 There are currently around 70 species known from the UK.
 Some of these are accidental imports, which have since become established in tropical butterfly houses and horticultural greenhouses and at the moment, the actual number of native UK species is currently around fifty.

 |Species shown with a red asterisk, are only known from historical records only (pre-1960 in this instance)|

 |FORMICA Linnaeus, 1758|